LYNCH·LLP

 What the data says.

 John J Tabone Jr maintains a public record across 4 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of 1,391 disposed applications, 1,250 were allowed, yielding an allowance rate of 90%.
-The examiner's record spans art units 2111, 2117, 2133, and 2138.
-Allowance rates across these art units range from 64% to 97%, reflecting variation in outcomes by art unit.
-This pooled figure aggregates the examiner's decisions across all four units and describes the historical record without prediction of any specific application.
+Across more than a thousand decided applications pooled from these art units, his allowance rate is 90%.
+The allowance rate ranges from 64% to 97% across these art units, reflecting variation in outcomes by subject matter within the technology center.
+This pooled figure represents the share of decided applications (allowed and abandoned combined) and does not constitute a prediction for any specific application.

 // HOW TO READ THESE NUMBERS